-Rationale: Table 6 shows an increase in the number of concurrent enrollment credits earned during high school as well as after high school for the 2021-2022 school year.
-Table 7 and 7.1 list the breakdown of credits obtained in high school and outside of high school for the last five years by subgroups.
-The previous data shows a trend consistent with a steady increase in credits earned in and outside of high school.
-The obstacles the pandemic created are slowly fading and students are taking advantage of more face-to-face courses once again.
+Rationale: Table 6 shows an increase in the number of concurrent enrollment credits earned during high school (traditional 9-12 grade) as well as after high school (during their 5th year through Charter) for the 2022-2023 school year.
+Table 7 list the breakdown of credits obtained in high school and outside of high school for the last five years by subgroups.
+The previous data shows a trend consistent with a steady increase in credits earned in (9-12) and outside of high school (5th year with Charter.
+This year's data, although slightly decreased in credits earned after high school, overall shows an increase in credits earned during high school and across several subgroups.